AymanArif/rust-intermediate/README.md

 # rust-intermedite
-Learning hardcore RUST from Jon Gjengset Youtube
+- Learning hardcore RUST from [Jon Gjengset](https://www.youtube.com/channel/UC_iD0xppBwwsrM9DegC5cQQ) Youtube
+- Made a sister Gitlab project for Rust OSS Livestreams (Just to see if Gitlab is better suited for me for this note-taking an coding) : https://gitlab.com/AymanArif/rust-oss

 # Setup Guide